 The Office of the Legislative Auditor (OLA) is the auditor of Minnesota state government.
-OLA examines the financial operations of state agencies and the performance of state-funded or state-authorized programs.
-It conducts audits, evaluations, and investigations, and it reports the results to the Minnesota Legislature.
+OLA examines the financial operations of state agencies and the performance of state-funded or state authorized programs.* OLA conducts audits, evaluations, and investigations, and it reports the results to the Minnesota Legislature.

 The Program Evaluation Division was established in 1975.
 Legislators wanted to expand OLA’s ability to examine the management of state agencies and the cost-effectiveness of state-funded programs.
-State law directs the division to:
+Minnesota Statutes, 3.971, subd.
+7, directs the division to:

 One of the commission’s most important responsibilities is to appoint the Legislative Auditor, who serves a six-year term.
 The commission also approves topics for OLA to evaluate and may request specific audits or investigations.

-According to state law, the Legislative Audit Commission (LAC) may direct the Legislative Auditor to evaluate any state or metropolitan department or agency, and “any program or activity established or funded, in whole or in part, by the state.”
+According to Minnesota Statutes, 3.971, subd.
+7, the Legislative Audit Commission (LAC) may direct the Legislative Auditor to evaluate any state or metropolitan department or agency, and “any program or activity established or funded, in whole or in part, by the state.”

 In selecting topics, the LAC considers factors such as:

 While the Legislative Audit Commission selects evaluation topics, evaluations are conducted independently by OLA’s professional staff, and the resulting reports are solely the responsibility of OLA.
-Legislators do not review OLA reports before they are made public by the Legislative Auditor.
+Legislators do not review OLA reports before they are made public by the Office of the Legislative Auditor.

 State law requires organizations and individuals subject to OLA examination to cooperate fully with the office.
 That includes providing OLA staff with access to all data and documents, even those classified by law as “not public.”
 If cooperation is not forthcoming, OLA has legal authority to compel cooperation through subpoenas.

-OLA may contact your organization several months after an evaluation to learn if the organization has made any changes in response to the evaluation.
+OLA may contact your organization several months after an evaluation has been completed to learn if the organization has made any changes in response to the evaluation.